JCSDA/spack-stack/doc/source/Overview.rst

 Overview
 *************************

-spack-stack is a collaborative effort between the NOAA Environmental Modeling Center (EMC), the UCAR Joint Center for Satellite Data Assimilation (JCSDA), and the Earth Prediction Innovation Center (EPIC). spack-stack is designed to support the various applications of the supporting agencies such as the Unified Forecast System (UFS) or the Joint Effort for Data assimilation Integration (JEDI).
+spack-stack is a collaborative effort between the NOAA Environmental Modeling Center (EMC), the UCAR Joint Center for Satellite Data Assimilation (JCSDA), the Earth Prediction Innovation Center (EPIC), and the U.S. Naval Research Laboratory (NRL). spack-stack is designed to support the various applications of the supporting agencies such as the Unified Forecast System (UFS) or the Joint Effort for Data assimilation Integration (JEDI).
 The stack can be installed on a range of platforms, from Linux and macOS laptops to HPC systems, and comes pre-configured for many systems.
 Users can install the necessary packages for a particular application and later add the missing packages for another application without having to rebuild the entire stack.

  `Spack <https://github.com/spack/spack>`_ is a community-supported, multi-platform, Python-based package manager originally developed by the Lawrence Livermore National Laboratory (LLNL; https://computing.llnl.gov/projects/spack-hpc-package-manager).
 It is provided as a submodule so that a stable version can be referenced.
 See the `Spack Documentation <https://spack.readthedocs.io/en/latest>`_ for more information.